SCRT-HQ/VaporShell/docs/glossary/Add-VSOpsWorksLayerAutoScalingThresholds.md

----
-layout: glossary
-title: Add-VSOpsWorksLayerAutoScalingThresholds
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSOpsWorksLayerAutoScalingThresholds

 ## SYNOPSIS
-Adds an AWS::OpsWorks::Layer.AutoScalingThresholds resource property to the template
+Adds an AWS::OpsWorks::Layer.AutoScalingThresholds resource property to the template.
+Describes a load-based auto scaling upscaling or downscaling threshold configuration, which specifies when AWS OpsWorks Stacks starts or stops load-based instances.

 ## SYNTAX